The Keynes Collection

 - Library with selected books by Keynes and about Keynes

-We are proud to be one of the few universities in the world, and the first in Ireland, to house Keynes's Collected Papers on microfilm.
+The Keynes Centre is one of the few places in the world, and the only one in Ireland, to house Keynes's Collected Papers on microfilm.
 This collection has letters from and to more than 4,000 correspondents and a sampling of their names reads like an intellectual hall of fame.
 His personal papers offer fresh insights into the development of his vision of what true economic and social progress should be.

 - Speeches and broadcasts